SafeHome.org may receive compensation from some providers listed on this page. Learn More

 What we've learned from more than 1,000 hours of research...

-Unfortunately, the sanctity of this safety is violated with frightening frequency.
-According to the FBI, approximately 2.5 million homes are burglarized every year.1 Those are sobering numbers, and why we encourage investing in a good home security system to protect both your property and your family.
+Your home should always be where you feel the most safe and secure.
+But, the sanctity of this safety is violated with frightening frequency.
+According to the FBI, approximately 2.5 million homes are burglarized every year.1 That’s why we always recommend a good home security system to keep you and your family safe regardless of whether you live in a mansion or a small apartment.

-The best security systems can help you foil crime before it happens.
-In fact, the presence of a security system in your home discourages would-be intruders.
-And if someone is bold enough to trespass, someone can be on site within minutes if you have a trusted and reliable monitoring service.
+The presence of a security system in your home discourages would-be intruders.
+If someone is bold enough to trespass, someone can be on site within minutes if you have a trusted and reliable monitoring service.

 We’ve spent countless hours testing security systems in our home.
 Our local burglars must be confused with all the rotating yard signs.
 We put each system through its paces, testing how long it takes for professional monitoring services to react to calls, taking notes on how smoothly installation processes go, and connecting systems to everything in our smart home to see how it interacts.
 And we don’t finish our testing until we’ve uncovered all of the pros and cons of the system.